-- 6 black licorice bites
+6 black licorice bites

 - Prepare cake mixes according to package directions.
 Divide batter among two greased and floured 9-in. round baking pans, one 9-in. square baking pan and 12 cupcakes.
 Bake at 350° for 20-25 minutes and cupcakes for 18-20 minutes or until a toothpick inserted near the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks to cool completely.

-- Place one round cake off center and 1 in. from the bottom of a 25-in. x 16-in. covered board.
+- Place one round cake off center and 1 in. from the bottom of a 25x16-in. covered board.
 Place second round cake above it.
 Set aside 1 cup vanilla frosting.
 Frost round cakes with remaining vanilla frosting.

-- Cut the square cake into two rectangles-one 8-in. x 2-in. and one 8-in. x 4-in. (save remaining piece for another use).
+- Cut the square cake into two rectangles-one 8-in. x 2-in. and one 8x4-in. (save remaining piece for another use).
 For hat brim, place the smaller rectangle (B) above on the top round cake.
-Cut a 5-3/4-in. x 4-in. piece from the large rectangle; place (A) above hat brim.
+Cut a 5-3/4x4-in. piece from the large rectangle; place (A) above hat brim.
 For scarf, cut the remaining cake piece in half diagonally (C and D); position on left side of top circle.
 (Save the cupcakes for another use.)

 - Frost hat with chocolate frosting.
 Tint reserved vanilla frosting blue; frost a stripe on hat for ribbon and frost the scarf.
 Cut three holly leaves from fruit roll-up; place on hat ribbon.
 Top with tiny tarts for berries.
 Position red candy coin for nose; add black gumdrops for eyes and buttons.
 Add licorice bites for mouth.

 Originally published as Snowman Cake in Country Woman January/February 2002, p36